 Cassandra P. Smisson, M.S., is a doctoral student in the combined doctoral program in Counseling Psychology and School Psychology at Florida State University, as well as a Career Advisor at Florida State University's Career Center.
 She received her Master's at Georgia Southern University in Kinesiology with an emphasis in Sport Psychology and her Bachelor's from Clemson University in Psychology.
 Cassandra can be reached at email@example.com.

-Group Career Counseling is available in the NCDA online Career Resource Store .
+Only the 2nd edition of Group Career Counseling is available in the NCDA online Career Resource Store .